 ‘Review Article: Realising Realism's Role in US Policy Towards Europe’, European Security, 7.4 (1998), 172-186,

-‘The International Criminal Court’, in The Oxford Handbook on the Responsibility to Protect, ed. by Bellamy A and Dunne T (Oxford: Oxford University Press, 2015) (Accepted),
+‘The International Criminal Court’, in The Oxford Handbook of the Responsibility to Protect, ed. by Bellamy AJ and Dunne T (Oxford University Press, 2016),

 ‘The International Criminal Court and the State of the American exception’, in International and Comparative Criminal Justice and Urban Governance, ed. by Crawford A (Cambridge Univ Pr, 2011),

 by the ICC with any crime, ...